dburger/algorithms/minimum-deletion-cost-repeating-letters/README.md

 because you are trying to minimize deletion cost you need to record the `runMax` and `runSum` and your deletion cost for a run will be `runSum - runMax`.
 When you detect that a run is over, you enter the values for deletions amongst that run and then reset.
+Be careful here, don't forget to handle the potential for a final run at the end of the input.
+This is handled outside the loop.

 The time complexity for this solution is O(n), where n is the length of the input string.
 The space complexity is O(1).